 One of the main issues that a spinal stenosis sufferer encounters (apart from pain) is that of having difficulty walking.

-Other spinal problems may affect the spine in old age, although these might not necessarily be attributed to age alone but may have other causes such as injuries.
-Some notable mentions include: sciatica, herniated discs, bulging discs, muscle strains and sprains, bone spurs, poor posture, spinal deformities such as scoliosis and kyphosis, and others.
+Other spinal problems may affect the spine in old age, although these might not necessarily be attributed to age alone but may have other causes such as injuries, potentially causing a change in spinal curvature.
+Some notable mentions include: sciatica, herniated discs, bulging discs, muscle strains and sprains, bone spurs, poor posture, spinal deformities such as scoliosis and kyphosis, hyperkyphosis, and others.

-Some more serious conditions that can lead to back pain in old age include: compression fractures, damage to the spinal nerves, and tumours.
+Some more serious conditions that can lead to back pain in old age include: compressed vertebrae, compression fractures, damage to the spinal nerves, and tumours.

 What can be done to manage/treat the pain that comes with degenerative changes in the spine?

 The best thing to do to manage an ageing spine is to keep active lifestyle as much as possible, try to look after one’s posture and maintain or get to a healthy weight.

 However, there are also treatment options available to boost recovery.
 Some of them are:

 - Taking some form of pain medication to temporarily alleviate the pain and possible inflammation

 - Physical therapy to re-mobilise the spine

 - Surgical intervention (including the option for spinal fusion).
 As a side note, this method should be used as a last resort and in extreme cases only due to the high chance of complications and resurgence of the issue post-operation.